AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Spanning Tree Protocol (STP) Extensions.md

 ## Root Guard

-When you enable Root Guard on a port, Root Guard does not allow that port to become a root port.
-If a root guard-enabled port receives a BPDU that would make this port a root port, then that port will be moved to a root-inconsistent state and will not forward traffic.
+Activating Root Guard on a port prevents that port from becoming a root port.
+If a port with Root Guard enabled receives a BPDU that would promote it to a root port, the port transitions into a root-inconsistent state and ceases to forward traffic.

 ### Configuration